western/nginx-builder/lua_src/lua-resty-core.git/lib/ngx/pipe.md

 The following options are supported:

 * `merge_stderr`: when set to `true`, the output to stderr will be redirected to stdout in the spawned process.
-This is similar to doing `>&1` in a shell.
+This is similar to doing `2>&1` in a shell.
 * `buffer_size`: specifies the buffer size used by reading operations, in bytes.
 The default buffer size is `4096`.
+* `environ`: specifies environment variables for the spawned process.
+The value must be a single-level, array-like Lua table with string values.
+If the current platform does not support this option, `nil` plus a string `"environ option not supported"` will be returned.
+* `write_timeout`: specifies the write timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the write operation will never time out.
+* `stdout_read_timeout`: specifies the stdout read timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the stdout read operation will never time out.
+* `stderr_read_timeout`: specifies the stderr read timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the stderr read operation will never time out.
+* `wait_timeout`: specifies the wait timeout threshold, in milliseconds.
+The default threshold is `10000`.
+If the threshold is `0`, the wait operation will never time out.

 [Back to TOC](#table-of-contents)